1920 United States presidential election in Oregon

 The 1920 United States presidential election in Oregon took place on November 2, 1920.
 All contemporary 48 states were part of the 1920 United States presidential election.
 Voters chose five electors to the Electoral College, who selected the president and vice president.

-Background and vote
+This is the earliest presidential election in Oregon to include all 36 of the state's present counties.

 Oregon had been in the 1900s solidified as a one-party Republican bastion, which it would remain at a Presidential level apart from the 1910s GOP split until Franklin D. Roosevelt rose to power in 1932, and apart from a very short New Deal interlude at state level until the “Revolution of 1954”.
 As of 1920, the state had not elected a Democratic Congressman since 1878, and between 1900 and 1954 Democratic representation in the Oregon legislature would never exceed fifteen percent except during the above-mentioned 1930s interlude, so that Republican primaries would become the chief mode of competition.